hjarnu/a10_observability/README.md

 # Monitoring Stack with Prometheus, Grafana, and Renderer

-This repository contains a setup for a monitoring stack using Docker containers.
+This repository contains a setup for a monitoring of A10 Networks devices using Docker containers.
 The stack includes:

 1. **Prometheus**: For scraping and storing metrics.
 2. **Grafana**: For visualizing and alerting based on metrics.
 3. **Grafana Image Renderer**: For rendering graphs as images, for alerts.
-4. **Prometheus exporters**: For scraping metrics from A10 devices.
+4. **Prometheus exporters**: For scraping metrics from ACOS devices below version 5.2.0.
 The full code is located here: https://github.com/a10networks/PrometheusExporter/blob/master/acos_exporter.py

 Additionally, there is a Python script included for automating the update of Prometheus configuration by fetching zone details from an A10 API.